REGION_ID is an abbreviated code that Google assigns

 Learn more about region IDs.

 Security is a core feature of the Google Cloud, but there are still steps you should take to protect your App Engine app and identify vulnerabilities.

 Use the following features to ensure that your App Engine app is secure.
 To learn more about the Google Security Model and the available steps that you can take to secure your Cloud projects, see Google Cloud Platform Security.

 Use HTTPS requests to access to your App Engine app securely.
 Depending on how your app is configured, you have the following options:

 httpsURL prefix to send HTTPS request to the

-To target specific resources in your App Engine app, you use the
+To target specific resources in your App Engine app, use the

 -dot-syntax to separate each resource you want to target, for example:

-Tip: You convert an HTTP URL to HTTPS by simply replacing the periods between each resource with
+To convert an HTTP URL to an HTTPS URL, replace the periods between each resource with

 -dot-, for example: